Lung cancer screening

-You smoke now and have quit within the last 15 years.
+- You smoke now or have quit within the last 15 years.

-You have a “20 pack-year” history of heavy smoking.
-This means you have smoked one pack of cigarettes a day for 20 years or 2 packs each day for 10 years.
+- You have a history of heavy smoking (20-pack-year history).
+This means that you have smoked the equivalent of 1 pack of cigarettes each day for 20 years or 2 packs each day for 10 years.

 How to prepare for lung cancer screening

 Before lung cancer screening, it is important to let your primary care provider know if you are experiencing any symptoms of a respiratory infection or if you have recently had a respiratory infection.
 Your lung cancer screening may be rescheduled until a month has passed since your symptoms cleared up, so that any potential symptoms do not affect the test results.

 You'll remove any metal you are wearing before the test such as jewelry, hearing aids, glasses or dentures.
 It is important not to wear clothing with metal clasps, snaps or buttons.